Trump Media tells Nasdaq short sellers may be using "potential market manipulation" in DJT shares

 "We have long been an advocate of transparency in short selling and have been an active supporter of the SEC's rules and enforcement efforts designed to monitor and prohibit naked short selling," it added.

 Short selling, which is legal, occurs when a trader borrows shares of a stock they believe will lose value, and then immediately sells the shares on the market for cash proceeds.
 Later on, if the stock price falls, the trader purchases that stock at the lower price, and then returns the shares to their trading firm from where they were originally borrowed.
-The short seller's goal is to purchase the stock at a lower price than the borrowed shares, in order pocket the difference in value.
+The short seller's goal is to purchase the stock at a lower price than the borrowed shares, in order to pocket the difference in value.

 But "naked" short selling, which is illegal in the U.S. if it is done intentionally, skips the step where the trader borrows shares of the stock, meaning that the investor sells shares they do not possess.
 Naked shorts can lead to large declines in a target company's stock price, while also undermining market confidence, according to law firm Kohn, Kohn & Colapinto.